ChrisKjellqvist/MemcachedProtectedLibrary/README.md

 # Memcached

+CHRIS NOTES
+**IMPORANT
+***
+Currently not linked -static ally because it causes weird problems with redefinitions with memcached's required libraries.
+When we get Wentao's allocator it'll be easier to statically link that in I think.
+Either way, we can't protect allocator state right now :(

 Memcached is a high performance multithreaded event-based key/value cache store intended to be used in a distributed system.